lnfernux/lnfernux.github.io/_posts/2019-03-21-errorhandling.md

 ## The basic structure of a try catch

+So, what is a `try catch`?

+A Try statement contains a `Try` block, zero or more `Catch` blocks, and zero or one `Finally` block.
+A `Try` statement must have at least one `Catch` block or one `Finally` block.

+So, the `Try` block is where we put our code, the `Catch` block is where we handle errors and the `Finally` block is where we do actions like log the running of a function.

 Let's first try (eeyy) something we know will work, like a simple `Write-Host`

 ~~~powershell